 I heard from many men, “Men put a lot of pressure on themselves.”
 On the survey, one husband pleaded, “I want my wife to know and understand my weaknesses, failings, short-comings, and still want me.
 I need her to be my number one source of encouragement to become the man God created me to be.”

-We might think we wouldn’t have the ability to change our man’s feelings of workplace inadequacy, but we would be wrong.
+We might think we wouldn’t have the ability to change our man’s feelings of workplace inadequacy.
+We would be wrong.
 By staunchly supporting our men, showing that we believe in them, and providing an emotionally safe environment to come home to, we can help give them at least the emotional confidence they need to dive back into the daily workplace fray.

 Perhaps the greatest single gift she gave me was self-confidence.
 It’s what I’ve looked for and tried to build in every executive who has every worked with me.
 Confidence gives you courage and extends your reach.
 It lets you take greater risks and achieve far more than you ever thought possible.
 Building self-confidence in others is a huge part of leadership.
 It comes from providing opportunities and challenges for people to do things they never imagined they could do —rewarding them after each success in every way possible.